 However, while the long-term talent pipeline outlook looks promising, there are concerns over home-grown talent being able to fulfil the demand for skills needed in the construction industry in the shorter term.
 Output in the construction market is expected to grow over the next 12 months, yet 53% of construction workers say that labour shortages are an issue for business.

 With a predicted 8% of the UK’s construction workforce made up of European nationals, over half (56%) of construction workers across all levels feel that construction companies and Government should work together to ensure skilled workers in the sector can remain in the UK.
 This rises to over two thirds (66%) in London and is most keenly felt among senior and middle managers in construction (71% and 67%, respectively).

-An RICS report earlier this year found that 30% of construction professionals said that hiring non-UK workers was important to the success of their businesses.
+An RICS report found that 30% of construction professionals said that hiring non-UK workers was important to the success of their businesses.
 And this shows when it comes to priorities for hiring within the industry.

 Barry Cullen, RICS Future Talent Director said “It is great to see such a positive reaction to the apprenticeship levy from the industry so early on and RICS is working with members and employers on schools programmes, to engage and inspire more young people into surveying, to fill a more diverse pipeline of talent.
 Encouraging the next generation and ensuring there is fresh and skilled talent to meet the demands of the future is vital to any industry’s success, and it’s clear that the construction industry is united in this belief.

 “However, with Britain set to leave the European market we must ensure that we are not left in a skills vacuum.
 An estimated 176,000 EU citizens are employed in the construction business, so it is vital that government and businesses work together to ensure they are able to remain or risk leaving the industry short of the people they need.”